rails/rails/guides/source/getting_started.md

 ```

 These two declarations enable a good bit of automatic behavior.
 For example, if
-you have an instance variable +@post+ containing a post, you can retrieve all
+you have an instance variable `@post` containing a post, you can retrieve all
-the comments belonging to that post as an array using +@post.comments+.
+the comments belonging to that post as an array using `@post.comments`.

 TIP: For more information on Active Record associations, see the "Active Record
 Associations":association_basics.html guide.

 ### Adding a Route for Comments

-As with the +welcome+ controller, we will need to add a route so that Rails knows
+As with the `welcome` controller, we will need to add a route so that Rails knows
-where we would like to navigate to see +comments+.
+where we would like to navigate to see `comments`.
 Open up the
-+config/routes.rb+ file again, and edit it as follows:
+`config/routes.rb` file again, and edit it as follows:

 ```ruby
 resources :posts do